GitMirroring/gnuboot/site/index.md

 an [automated build system](docs/build/) that builds complete *ROM images*, for more robust installation.
 Documentation is provided.

-Join the federation of freedom that is the free software movement!

 How to help
 -----------